 Frugality: Mutual Funds Cost Less to Manage Than Other Portfolio Types, Costs as a percentage of assets in the portfolio are usually lower for an actively-managed mutual fund when compared to an actively-managed portfolio of individual securities.
 When you add up transaction costs, annual fees paid to a brokerage firm, and the cost for research tools or investment advice, mutual funds are less expensive than the typical portfolio of stocks.
 Other variables influence the cost of managing a portfolio, such as the amount of trading activity, the size of transaction, and taxes.

-#small business purchase financing options#best small business loan options#interest fund#small business customer financing options#small business startup financing options#small business financing options#best small business financing options#small business debt financing optionsrating
+#small business debt financing options#best small business financing options#small business purchase financing options#best indexes#small business financing options#best small business loan options#bond etf#small business customer financing options#small business startup financing optionsrating

 A beginning investor may buy their first mutual fund to start saving for retirement, while a large investment firm might use the same mutual fund in a portfolio of funds for a major client, such as a wealthy trust client or an endowment fund used by a major university or non-profit organization.
 There’s no doubt that mutual funds are here to stay for many more years and decades to come.
 With trillions of dollars invested in mutual funds in the U.S. alone, and popularity increasing in emerging markets like India, there’s no reason to expect this versatile investment type will do anything but gain in popularity in the future.

 Mutual Funds are Professionally Managed.
 Many investors don’t have the resources or the time to buy individual stocks.
 This is where professional management is valuable.
 Investing in individual securities, such as stocks, not only takes resources but a considerable amount of time.
 By contrast, mutual fund managers and analysts wake up each morning dedicating their professional lives to researching and analyzing current and potential holdings for their mutual fund.